ShreyashGedam/InsuredMine/README.md

 1 - Make the database with the name "InsuredMine" with a collection name "users" in MongoDB Compass.

 2 - If the DB fails to connect.
-Comment out/uncomment the line 3 and comment line 4 inside config foulder in the config.js file
+Comment out/uncomment the line 3 and comment line 4 inside config folder in the config.js file

 3 - For the file upload,  api: url = "http://localhost:8080/fileupload",
     Go to Body, then form-data.
 Make sure the key is "myfile", select the type as file and upload.
 Make sure you are uploading the .csv file.